What is Quantitative Inf. from Balanced Equs.

 Exercise

-Exercise on Mass Produced from Burning Butane
+Exercise: Mass Produced from Burning Butane

 Check your answers here: